rajvipulraj401/React/React_notes/REACT_Full_Course/17-Bootstrap/README.txt

 Note - In order to use this  in React copy this at top at main.jsx

+now------

+1) in order to see how elements are in bootstrap go to bootstrap website and see the examples there

+2) in order to use those components just `go to docs there and copy the code of any desired element ` for exaple button

 from 2:26 do from yourself -------------------*******